shanmbic/cpython/Doc/library/asyncio-eventloop.rst

 pool of processes).
 By default, an event loop uses a thread pool executor (:class:`~concurrent.futures.ThreadPoolExecutor`).

-.. coroutinemethod:: BaseEventLoop.run_in_executor(executor, callback, \*args)
+.. coroutinemethod:: BaseEventLoop.run_in_executor(executor, func, \*args)

-   Arrange for a callback to be called in the specified executor.
+   Arrange for a *func* to be called in the specified executor.

    The *executor* argument should be an :class:`~concurrent.futures.Executor` instance.
 The default executor is used if *executor* is ``None``.

-   :ref:`Use functools.partial to pass keywords to the callback
+   :ref:`Use functools.partial to pass keywords to the *func*
    <asyncio-pass-keywords>`.

    This method is a :ref:`coroutine <coroutine>`.